-When you have both up and running you can confirm HITS to the cache by running the following against the steamcache container;
+When you have all three up and running you can confirm HITS to the cache by running the following against the steamcache container;

 This is great if you have a gaming cafe or LAN over at your house on occasion, all steam games will be cached to local disk so that your internet pipe gets a break. ;)

 - Added SNI-Proxy.
 More and more HTTPS request break above if not implemented.
 Steam is pushing some images / videos via HTTPS now.

 - Replaced steamcache/steamcache with steamcache/generic – seems to have more active development around it

 - watchlog.sh does not appear to be in generic cache yet.

 A few days ago the NDA’s were lifted on Star Craft 2.
 One of the most shocking features was that there is NO LAN option for multi player? (i’m ignoring the split into 3 games thing – as i don’t really mind that too much)